fsfe/reuse-tool/README.md

     pip3 install --user --upgrade reuse

+For full functionality, the following pieces of software are recommended:

+- Git
+- Mercurial 4.3+

 ### Installation via package managers

 There are packages available for easy install on some operating systems.
 You are